p-christ/nn_builder/README.md

 **nn_builder creates neural networks in 1 line**.
 It makes it easier for you to create neural networks and quickly experiment with different architectures.

-On the left is the code you would need to write to create a PyTorch neural network equivalent to the one line of code on the right using nn_builder:
+On the left is the large amount of code you would need to write to create a PyTorch neural network equivalent to the only one line of code on the right using nn_builder:

 ![Screenshot](miscellaneous/material_for_readme/simple_use_case.png)

-For more complicated networks the difference becomes even greater:
+For more complicated networks the difference is even greater:

 ![Screenshot](miscellaneous/material_for_readme/more_complicated_use_case.png)